Symmetry, Thermodynamics and Topology in Active Matter: The Future is Active

 The field of active matter continues to evolve rapidly and to establish connections and relevance to many areas of science.
-In this article we have presented a biased selection of topics where we expect significant progress will be made in the coming years.
-There are many other important emerging directions that have been omitted.
+In this article we have presented a biased selection of topics where we expect significant progress will be made in the coming years. \mcm{There are many other important emerging directions that have been omitted.
+An example is the study of the interplay of motility and information transmission with models of active agents that change their state upon interaction with each other~\cite{paoluzzi2020information,norambuena2020understanding,zhao2021contagion}, as relevant for instance to epidemics spreading.
+Another is systems in which the active forcing can be viewed as maintaining temperature difference between two species of particles ~\cite{ganai2014chromosome,joanny-2015}.}